 Kyle Collins is a Licensed Graduate Social Worker with a passion for creating an affirming space in which to work with a diverse array of clientele.
 Kyle has his Masters of Social Work from the University of Maryland School of Social Work with a focus in Behavioral Health and the integration of behavioral health in overall wellness.
-In meeting the needs of a wide range of clients, Kyle uses a range of therapeutic modalities and theories including cognitive behavioral therapy (CBT), mindfulness and adult attachment theory.
-Kyle has worked with clients experiencing difficulties as diverse as the clients themselves, including clients dealing with acute and chronic illness, trauma, depression, addictive behaviors, anxiety and more.
+In meeting the needs of a wide range of clients, Kyle uses a range of therapeutic modalities and theories including cognitive behavioral therapy (CBT), sex therapy, mindfulness and adult attachment theory.
+Kyle has worked with clients experiencing difficulties as diverse as the clients themselves, including clients dealing with acute and chronic illness, trauma, depression, addictive behaviors, individual and relational sexual concerns, anxiety and more.
 Kyle enjoys working with clients from varied backgrounds, believing that the therapeutic space should be safe, affirming and healing no matter of your race, ethnicity, gender identity, class or sexual identity.
 Kyle has a strong background in working with LGBTQ+ clients and their partners.
 Whether individuals, intimate partners or families, Kyle welcomes the chance to work with you to find balance and work through the issues that are causing stress in your life.

 Dr. Irini Gouzos received her Doctorate in Clinical Psychology, along with a Master’s of Education in Human Sexuality from Widener University in 2017.
 Dr. Gouzos has worked with diverse individuals of different races, ethnicities, religions, age, and sexual orientations in a variety of settings including inpatient hospitals, and outpatient practices.
 Dr. Gouzos completed one of her internships at the exclusive Keystone Extended Care Unit, in Chester, PA where she worked with individuals struggling with sexual compulsivity and trauma; this placement fostered her interest in working with individuals that struggle in relationships, and adult attachments.
 Dr. Gouzos has also conducted research on men’s emotional responses to experiencing infidelity by their partner in a relationship, and the coping skills that were used in order to overcome this relational betrayal.
 In addition, Dr. Gouzos has experience working with couples, families, anxiety/depression/adjustment issues, substance use, LGBTQ clients, personality disorders, and psychiatric disorders.
 Dr. Gouzos approaches clients from a relational and insight oriented standpoint, believing that both the relationship the client has with the self, along with the relationship established between therapist and client, are integral aspects of treatment and progress.
 She uses a variety of techniques and methods (including but not limited to cognitive behavioral strategies, dialectic behavioral therapy, and mindfulness) and will tailor the therapeutic treatment to match a client’s strengths and desired goals.
 Dr. Gouzos grew up in Orchomenos, Greece and thus is fluent in Greek, both written and spoken, and welcomes the chance to work with Greek speaking clients.